ffforces/SuperCollider-FM-Synth-example/README.md

-DX7 inspired SuperCollider 6 operator FM synthesis example with single sample feedback.
+DX7 inspired SuperCollider 6 operator FM synthesis.

 It's possible that the single sample feedback system is not implemented right (in the DSP sense), but at least it makes nice noises:)